Fiscal Policies and Procedures

 Custodial and Security Arrangements:

-- The CFO maintains custody of the school check stock if available but is now maintained transition to an electronically through Bill.com.
-A board member maintains custody of the starter check stock.
+- The CFO maintains custody of the school check stock, if available.
+Check printing is maintained electronically through Bill.com.
 Access to check stock is separated from those with the ability to sign checks.

-- Check stock is stored in a secure/locked area.
+- Check stock is stored in a secure/locked area if allowed on campus.
+Check stock has been removed indefinitely.

 - Checks voided for any reason are maintained by Bill.com.
-The signature section is marked out or removed and the reason the check was voided is noted on the check.
+The reason the check was voided is noted on the check and copies of the voided checks are available in Bill.com.

 - Petty cash funds are not allowed.